dc-js/dc.js/docs/api-latest.md

 **Kind**: instance property of <code>[baseMixin](#dc.baseMixin)</code>
 <a name="dc.baseMixin+hasFilterHandler"></a>
 #### baseMixin.hasFilterHandler ⇒ <code>function</code> &#124; <code>[baseMixin](#dc.baseMixin)</code>
-Set or get the has-filter handler.
-The has-filter handler is a function that checks to see if the chart's current filters (first argument) include a specific filter (second argument).
-Using a custom has-filter handler allows you to change the way filters are checked for and replaced.
+Set or get the has filter handler.
+The has filter handler is a function that checks to see if the chart's current filters include a specific filter.
+Using a custom has filter handler allows you to change the way filters are checked for and replaced.

 **Kind**: instance property of <code>[baseMixin](#dc.baseMixin)</code>